This post may contain affiliate links. Please read our disclosure policy.

-- The texture is just right, with the beloved crackly top giving way to a dense and chewy center.
-They are fudgy gluten free brownies, but they're not like biting into a piece of fudge.
+- Texture: the beloved crackly top gives way to a dense and chewy center.
+They're just fudgy enough but have some bite, not like a piece of marshmallow cream fudge.

 How to make gluten free brownies

-First, melt butter and sugar until simmering, then let the mixture cool.
+Melt butter and sugar until simmering, then let the mixture cool.
 In a large bowl, whisk together 2 eggs and vanilla; add the melted butter and sugar.

-Add 1 full cup of rich cocoa powder to the egg and butter mixture, and whisk it in well.
-Then add gluten free flour, xanthan gum, cornstarch, baking soda, and salt, and mix until just combined.
+Add rich cocoa powder to the egg and butter mixture, and whisk it in well.
+Add gluten free flour (with xanthan gum), cornstarch, baking soda, and salt, and mix until just combined.

 Add chips, transfer to the pan

-Mix some chocolate chips into the thick brownie batter, and transfer the mixture to a prepared square baking pan.
+Mix in some chocolate chips, and transfer to a prepared square metal pan.
 Spread into an even layer, & sprinkle some more chips on top.

 Bake the pan of brownies at only 325ยฐF for about 30 minutes.
-The “toothpick test” doesn't work here, since it will always come back looking wet.
-Just bake until the center doesn't look wet, then let cool completely.
+Bake until the center doesn't look wet, then let cool completely.
 Chill first for clean slices!

 This method begins with melting the butter with the sugar, to dissolve the sugar granules.
 That way, they combine so much better with the rest of the brownie batter and mixes properly with the egg whites from the beaten eggs to create that crinkly top.

 The next essential step is to beat the eggs well.
-Otherwise, the brownies aren't as chewyโand the crackly top is sparse at best.
+Otherwise, the brownies aren't as chewyโand no crackly top.

 Choose a light-colored aluminum pan